Dunford Bridge

 Windle Edge Road leads 1.5 miles southwest from the hamlet to the Woodhead PassA628 and northeast to the B6106 Holmfirth to Penistone road.
-The A628 gives access westwards to the M67 and Manchester and southeast to the M1 and Sheffield.
+The A628 gives access westwards to the M67 and Manchester and east to the M1 at Barnsley, and southeast to the A616 and Northern Sheffield.

 Dunford Bridge is a centre for watersports enthusiasts.
 It benefits from walkers exploring the Pennine moorland surrounding the hamlet, using it as a base.
 There is a car parking area next to the road bridge and further parking along the side of the Winscar Reservoir on Dunford Road, to the north.
 The reservoir is used by a local sailing club.

-On 15 September 2015 the National Grid announced a plan to bury underground electricity cables and remove overhead pylons from the village.
+On 15 September 2015 the National Grid announced a plan to bury underground electricity cables and remove seven overhead pylons from the village.
+This was completed in October 2022 when the pylons were removed.

+Dunford Bridge was for hundreds of years within the ancient Wapentake of Staincross, an area that almost corresponds with the borders of the modern day Barnsley Metropolitan Area.